unkn0wn-root/kioshun/README.md

 > [!NOTE]
 > Clustering is fully **optional**.
 If you don’t enable the cluster, Kioshun runs as a standalone, in‑process in‑memory cache.

-Kioshun’s cluster turns your service instances into a **small, self-managing, peer‑to‑peer distributed cache**.
-It shards keys via weighted rendezvous, replicates with configurable RF/WC, heals with hinted handoff and backfill, and serves hot data from local memory when your instance owns it.
-To put it into another perspective: Kioshun can run as a **peer-to-peer mesh**: each service instance embeds a cluster node that discovers peers (*Seeds*), forms a weighted rendezvous ring, and replicates writes with configurable RF/WC.
-You only need to point each node at a handful of reachable seeds.
-After the first contact, gossip spreads the full peer list so the rest of the cluster discovers itself.
-Reads route to the primary owner, read‑through population uses single‑flight leases.
+Kioshun’s cluster turns each service instance (your application process) into a **small, self-managing, peer-to-peer cache node**.
+It shards keys via weighted rendezvous, replicates writes with configurable RF/WC, heals via hinted handoff and backfill, and serves hot data from local memory whenever your instance owns it.
+In practice the cache runs in-process, so every service node embeds a cluster member that discovers peers (*Seeds*), forms a weighted rendezvous ring, and keeps membership fresh through gossip.
+Point each node at a few reachable seeds; gossip distributes the full peer list from there.
+Reads route to the primary owner, and read-through population uses single-flight leases.

 ```
 ┌─────────────┐      Gossip + Weights      ┌─────────────┐